johannakarras/DreamPose/README.md

 To prepare a sample for finetuning, create a directory containing train and test subdirectories containing the train frames (desired subject) and test frames (desired pose sequence), respectively.
 Note that the test frames are not expected to be of the same subject.
 See demo/sample for an example.

-Then, run [DensePose](https://github.com/facebookresearch/DensePose) on all images in the sample directory.
+Then, run [DensePose](https://github.com/facebookresearch/detectron2/tree/main/projects/DensePose) using the "densepose_rcnn_R_50_FPN_s1x" checkpoint on all images in the sample directory.
 Finally, reformat the pickled DensePose output using utils/densepose.py.
 You need to change the "outpath" filepath to point to the pickled DensePose output.

 ## Download or Finetune Base Model